 - 2 medium/large eggs

-- seeds scraped from two medium/large vanilla beans, or 1/2 teaspoon vanilla bean paste
+- seeds scraped from 1 large vanilla bean, or 1/2 teaspoon vanilla bean paste or powder

 - 1.5 cups flour